-Training activities are instructional events, usually planned in advance for a specific purpose or audience, and are designed to increase participants' knowledge, skills, and competencies regarding AT.
+Educational/training activities are instructional events, usually planned in advance for a specific purpose or audience, and are designed to increase participants' knowledge, skills, and competencies regarding AT.
 Such events can be delivered to large or small groups, in-person, or via telecommunications or other distance education mechanisms.
-In general, participants in training can be individually identified and could complete an evaluation of the training.
-Examples of training include classes, workshops, and presentations that have a goal of increasing skills, knowledge, and competency, as opposed to training intended only to increase general awareness of AT.
-Training activities have more depth and breadth than public awareness activities and are focused on skill building and competency development.
+In general, participants in educational/training activities can be individually identified and could complete an evaluation of the activity.
+Examples of educational/training activities include classes, workshops, and presentations that have a goal of increasing skills, knowledge, and competency, as opposed to training intended only to increase general awareness of AT.
+Educational/training activities have more depth and breadth than public awareness activities and are focused on knowledge, skill building and competency development.

-Section 4(d)(5) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
+Section 4(d)(3) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
 Further, section 4(d)(4) requires that the State Plan describe how various public and private entities will be involved in the implementation of those activities, including a description of the nature and extent of resources that will be committed by public and private collaborators.
-Section 4(d)(7) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state funds.
-Section 4(e)(3)(B)(iii) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
-The following items are items intended to meet these requirements for training activities.
+Section 4(d)(3) (E) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state or other non-federal funds.
+Section 4(e)(3)(C) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
+The following items are items intended to meet these requirements for educational/training activities.

-Screen 13: Training
+Screen 13: Education/Training